Caique: Behavior and ecology

 These parrots are found in the edges of forests and secondary-growth forests.
-They usually forage on at higher levels in the canopy, although can also be found lower at forest edges.
+They usually forage on at higher levels in the canopy, although they can also be found lower at forest edges.
 At least two members of the flock act as sentries during feeding time.
 Their diet consists of flowers, fruit, pulp, and seeds, although in captivity they are known to eat insects.
 Depending on the species and the location, they can breed from October to May at various times of the year.
 Caiques are high-nesting cavity birds and roost communally.
-They defend themselves in something like packs, together [reference or personal observation note needed or discuss in talks section].
+They exhibit pack-like behavior when defending against threats.
 This may help to explain their relative self-confidence, compared to other parrots.
 Caiques are also known to form ad-hoc defensive committees in response to predators.
 The number of the flock is usually around 10 to 30 individuals.
 White-bellied caiques in the Tambopata National Reserve have been observed to be geophagous.

 The species of the white-bellied parrot complex is found in humid forest and wooded habitats in the Amazon south of the Amazon River in Bolivia, Brazil, and Peru.
 It is generally fairly common throughout its range and is easily seen in a wide range of protected areas, such as the Manú National Park and Tambopata-Candamo in Peru, Cristalino State Park (near Alta Floresta), Xingu National Park and Amazônia National Park in Brazil, and Madidi National Park in Bolivia.

 The black-headed parrot is found in forest (especially, but not exclusively, humid) and nearby wooded habitats in the Amazon north of the Amazon River and west of the Ucayali River in Brazil, northern Bolivia, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela.
 It is generally fairly common and occurs in many protected areas throughout its range.

 Caiques have a few unique ways of moving.
-They “surf” (described below), “hop” (when excited or to move quickly without flying), and “shuffle” (often in a rapid, backwards direction).
+They "surf" (described below), "hop" (when excited or to move quickly without flying), and "shuffle" (often in a rapid, backwards direction).
 They flip their wings rapidly, which exposes their red/orange patch under the wing, to potentially communicate to one another or other animals.
-They make different types of “purring” noises; some express wariness, others interest.
+They make different types of "purring" noises; some express wariness, others interest.
 They purr quietly when enjoying a drink.
 A startle call causes all caiques in the vicinity to take flight in random directions regardless of the initiator.
-A sound resembling a dead battery on a smoke detector is the typical contact call for the Black-headed Parrot.
+A sound resembling a dead battery on a smoke detector is the typical contact call for the black-headed parrot.

 When highly stimulated, caiques pin and flash their pupils, making their emotional state obvious.
 They are likely to attack and bite when displaying pinning and/or flashing eyes.
 Caiques are highly vocal and can inflict severely damaging bites.
 Caiques' wing feathers produce a distinctive whirring sound in flight.